LOADING ...

 religious & not with devils who all hate religion.
 For he was

-thro' his conceited notions.
+incapable his conceited notions.
 Thus Swedenborg writings are a

 recapitulation of all opinions, and an analysis of the more

-a candle in sunshine.
+holds a in sunshine.

 Videos